First time buyer guide

-The scheme works just like the above, but, since house prices are so much higher in London, the specific version for the capital means that you can borrow up to 40% of the value of properties that cost under £600K.
-Remember, the loan will be interest-free for the first 5 years.
+The scheme works in the same way as in the rest of England, but you can borrow up to 40% of the value of properties that cost under £600K.
+Remember, the loan will be interest-free for the first five years.
 You’ll only need a 55% mortgage and a 5% deposit.

-To break it down for you: if you buy a house in London worth £400K, the Government will lend you £160K, your 5% deposit will be £20K and your 55% mortgage £220K.
+To break it down for you, if you buy a house in London worth £400K: